The Bushcraft Show Timetables & Map?

 Are the activities included in the price?

 The majority of activities and demonstrations are included in the ticket price, including the evening entertainment for weekend visitors.
 Some activities carry a charge, which requires specialist equipment or materials.
-Specialist Instruction sessions are in-depth session lasting around 1-2hrs that need to be booked and paid for.
+Specialist Instruction sessions are in-depth session lasting around 1-2hrs that need to be pre-booked and paid for on our website.
 Some sessions/ activities may be restricted to one free go per person.
 Additional go’s may be purchased.

 Will traders be taking cards, or do I need to bring cash and where is the nearest cash machine?